south-lacrosse/www-dev/src/local-db-service/README.md

 1. Delete the site
 1. Import the site, making sure to select the new database service

-Alternatively, for a service you created (so don't modify the existing Local services and they might get overwritten) just leave the previous service in place and:
+Alternatively, for a service you created (don't modify the existing Local services as they might get overwritten) just leave the previous service in place and:

 1. Stop the Local site
 1. Download the new MariaDB zip as above